Safe Cars

 - child occupant protection

-- vulnerable road user protection (i.e. risk and severity of pedestrians, cyclists and motorcyclists in a crash)
+- vulnerable road user protection, such as risk and severity of pedestrians, cyclists and motorcyclists in a crash

 - safety assistance technology.